ibnuda/fpmortals/manuscript/complete.md

 A> `implicit class` is syntax sugar for an implicit conversion:
 A>
+A> `implicit class` merupakan pemanis sintaksis untuk konversi implisit:
+A>
 A> {lang="text"}
 A> ~~~~~~~~
 A>   implicit def DoubleOps(x: Double): DoubleOps = new DoubleOps(x)